Policies and Procedures of the Externship Program

 b.
 For satisfying graduation requirements, and subject to the ungraded credit limitation

-set forth above, a student may take no more than (a) two externships, or (b) two clinics,
+set forth above, a student may take no more than (a) three externships, or (b) two

-or (c) one externship and one clinic for credit toward graduation.
-A student may not
+clinics, or (c) two externships and one clinic for credit toward graduation.
+A student

 c.
 A student may not enroll in both a Clinic course and the Externship Program in